blckbx/NodeTools/private-trusted-zero-conf-channels.md

-### How to create private-trusted zero-conf channels between routing node and Blixt Wallet
+### How to Create Private-Trusted Zero-Conf Channels between Routing Node and Blixt Wallet

 Overview
 ```